Spring, Summer, Fall, Winter... and Spring

-Spring, Summer, Fall, Winter... and Spring is a 2003 South Korean drama film directed by Kim Ki-duk about a Buddhist monastery that floats on a lake in a pristine forest.
-The story is about the life of a Buddhist monk as he passes through the seasons of his life, from childhood to old age.
+Spring, Summer, Fall, Winter... and Spring is a 2003 drama film directed by Kim Ki-duk about a Buddhist monastery that floats on a lake in a pristine forest.
+An international co-production of South Korea and Germany, the story is about the life of a Buddhist monk as he passes through the seasons of his life, from childhood to old age.

 The film stars O Yeong-su, Kim Young-min, Seo Jae-kyung and Yeo-jin Ha.
 The director himself appears as the man in the last stage of life.
 The film was released in the United States in 2004 by Sony Pictures Classics, in subtitle format.
+It received widespread critical acclaim.

 Synopsis

 The film is divided into five segments (the titular seasons), each segment depicting a stage in the life of a novice Buddhist monk and his older teacher.
 The segments are roughly 10 to 20 years apart, and the action of each takes place during the season in question.
 The story unfolds rather simply, but the implications of the characters' actions are silently commented upon by the presence of Buddhist symbols and iconography.